 Representation agreements and enduring powers of attorney are two types of legal documents which allow individuals to plan for the possibility of future incapability.
 These are tools that allow an individual to name another person to manage their personal and health care needs and financial matters in the event they are not able to do so on their own.

-The standard forms published by the Ministry of Justice are intended to assist individuals to plan for possible future incapability.
+The standard forms published by the Ministry of Attorney General are intended to assist individuals to plan for possible future incapability.
 The use of these forms is optional.
 An individual who wants to make a representation agreement or an enduring power of attorney does not need to use these standard forms, but still must make sure that their document complies with the requirements of the legislation.

 The standard forms may not be appropriate for use by everyone because they provide only one option of how a representation agreement or enduring power of attorney may be made.
 For example, these forms provide for the appointment of only one representative or attorney to act at a time.
 There are also many other options provided in the legislation that are not reflected in these forms: for example, the type of authority that may be given or when the document will come into effect.